Slide789/Drive-Root-Sync/README.md

 ## Features

-- Uploads files directly to your Drive root (no folder creation)
+- Uploads files directly to your Drive root
 - Skips files that are already up-to-date
 - Updates files if their content has changed
-- Works with all common file types (PDF, DOCX, PNG, ZIP, etc.)
+- Works with all common file types

 ---